Spikinator/PortfolioSite/README.md

 PortfolioSite
 =============

-Code for portfolio site
+Code for portfolio site:

 index.html = main html page
-style.css = main css page
+index.css =  main css page

 about.html = about html page
 about.css = about css page